TruongGlacio/DoANTotNghiep/README.md

-II. install package on linux
+II.
+Install package on linux
 sudo apt-get install mingw-w64 gcc-mingw-w64

+Download and install qt5.14 less than, Cmake Gui for build opencv...

 III.
 Readme for build and install opencv lib: